9160476108/hbilen.github.io/vacancies/index.md

 **Funding:** This is a Toyota Belgium funded award and will provide an annual stipend for 3.5 years, plus University fees for UK/EU students.
 Any eligible non-EU candidates must fund the remainder of the overseas tuition fee.

 **Application:** If you are interested in the position, please provide a CV, a personal statement detailing your research interests and reasons for applying (max 1 page), marks for your degree(s) and an email address for one academic reference.
-The application deadline is July 13, 2018 and the expected start date for the position is September/October 2018.
+The application deadline is **July 13, 2018** and the expected start date for the position is September/October 2018.
 All documents should be in electronic format and sent via e-mail to me with the title **[PhD Studentship Toyota]**.

 **Please only email me if you are a UK or EU citizen for this position.**

+---

+## 2. PhD in Biology and Machine Learning

+We are seeking an exceptional UK and EU (who have been resident in the UK for three years) PhD candidate to study at the University of Edinburgh.
+The successful candidate will have an opportunity to study in the prestigious EASTBIO Training Programme (http://www.eastscotbiodtp.ac.uk/training-overview) and work on a cutting edge project, applying deep learning techniques to the study of the temporal and spatial control of DNA replication in mouse embryonic stem cells.
+The goal is to design deep convolutional neural networks and machine learning algorithms that learn from large amounts of images to classify them ACCURATELY and EXPLAINABLY.
+The candidate will be supervised by Dr Sara Buonomo from Biological Sciences and Dr Hakan Bilen from Informatics.
+More details of the project can be found at the [link](http://www.eastscotbiodtp.ac.uk/development-machine-learning-based-approach-analysis-dna-replication-primary-mammalian-cells-0)

+**EastBio PhD Programme:** The EASTBIO programme is designed to provide training for students with diverse backgrounds, including bioscience, biomedical, mathematical and physical sciences, enabling students to draw on a range of technologies and approaches to address biological questions.
+The programme structure will be tailored to the individual student’s background, training needs and the nature of the research project.

+**PhD candidate requirements:** We are looking for creative and motivated applicants with, or expected to obtain soon, a 1st Class Honours degree in a relevant discipline, including Informatics, Computer Science, Electrical Engineering but not limited to.
+Basic programming skills (python, c++, MATLAB) are required.
+Previous experience on machine learning and computer vision, for example object recognition and segmentation is appreciated but not a requirement.
+Background in Biology is not a requirement.
+The EASTBIO programme will support the candidate with a tailored training for the needs of the student and the research project.

+**Funding:** This is a UKRI BBSRC funded award and will provide an annual stipend for four years, plus University fees for UK/EU (with residency requirements) students.

+**Application:** If you are interested in the position, please apply via the EASTBIO website (http://www.eastscotbiodtp.ac.uk/how-apply-0).
+The application deadline is **July 4, 2018**.
+For queries and informal discussions about the project, please contact Sara Buonomo (Sara.Buonomo @ ed.ac.uk) and/or Hakan Bilen (H.Bilen @ ed.ac.uk) with the title **[PhD Studentship EastBio]**.

+**Please only contact us if you are a UK or EU citizen for this position.**

 ---

 # FAQ

 I receive an overwhelming amount of emails from prospective students for PhD, MSc, MPhil.
 I am sorry if I have not been able to respond to your email.
 Here is a FAQ that may help you to find answers: